People behind the Salon

 Jane Turner works part time as an adult education tutor having previously tried teaching in secondary schools and prisons after being made redundant from the civil service, so has varied work experience under her belt.
 She has a first class honours degree in Political, Economic, and Social History from the University of Liverpool and enjoys discussing topical subjects.
 Jane writes an occasional review or article for the Salon and tries to keep a clear head by walking in the Peak District.

-Reviews: Down The Dock Road, The Events, Exam Factories, Crime and Punishment, Slow travel, Thérèse Desqueyroux, Prison, To Kill a Mockingbird, Arabian Nights, A Government Inspector, Long Distance Runner, Rolf Harris, Does Size Matter?, Saturday Night Sunday Morning, Streetcar Named Desire, Good, All the Way Home, Echo & The Bunnymen, Like you've never been away, Jobs Not Therapy, View From The Bridge, Buena Vista, Welfare State Reforms, Mogadishu, A Christmas Carol, Spend Spend Spend, Musings on Transport, The Christians, Les Misérables, Picasso: Peace and Freedom, Ragged Trousered Philanthropists, Shaped by War, Being Earnest
+Reviews: Our Ladies of Perpetual Succour, Down The Dock Road, The Events, Exam Factories, Crime and Punishment, Slow travel, Thérèse Desqueyroux, Prison, To Kill a Mockingbird, Arabian Nights, A Government Inspector, Long Distance Runner, Rolf Harris, Does Size Matter?, Saturday Night Sunday Morning, Streetcar Named Desire, Good, All the Way Home, Echo & The Bunnymen, Like you've never been away, Jobs Not Therapy, View From The Bridge, Buena Vista, Welfare State Reforms, Mogadishu, A Christmas Carol, Spend Spend Spend, Musings on Transport, The Christians, Les Misérables, Picasso: Peace and Freedom, Ragged Trousered Philanthropists, Shaped by War, Being Earnest

 Mark Iddon is a Manchester based architect at Urbanization, who has been working in Manchester since graduating from Oxford Brookes and Brighton Universities.
 He is interested in the pursuit of freedom and democracy, economic growth and progress and development of the built environment.